The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 If your relative is approved, your relative's spouse and any unmarried children who are under 21 years of age may also travel as part of their case file.

-To start the process, you must file a Form I-130.
-U.S. citizens and LPRs use this form to help certain family members move to the U.S. IRAP’s guide about the I-130 process is here.
-For Syrians and Iraqis only, an approved I-130 also lets your relative apply for U.S. refugee resettlement.
-In some cases, this may be faster than family-based immigration.
+To start the process, you must file a form called the I-130.
+U.S. citizens and LPRs use this form to help certain family members move to the United States as permanent residents.
+IRAP’s guide about the I-130 process is here.
+For certain categories of relatives, this process can take many years.
+The U.S. government created a special program to allow Syrians and Iraqis with an approved I-130 to apply for U.S. refugee resettlement rather than waiting for their visa to become available.
+In some cases, this may be faster than the family-based visa application process.

-Applying to DAP does not guarantee that your relative will be resettled.
-Your relative will go through interviews, medical checks, and security checks like other refugees.
+Applying to this program does not guarantee that your relative will be resettled.
+Your relative must go through interviews, medical checks, and security checks like other refugees.

 Step 1: Filing the I-130 and Receiving Approval